 Proposed Location: Residential Estate with high population

-- the very vibrant society of professionals who have opted to increase the number of balls they are juggling by going back to school
+- a very vibrant society of professionals who have opted to increase the number of balls they are juggling by going back to school

 - the many individuals who are now internet-based workers such as freelancers, marketers etc